The playground is a battlefield

 Than they teach them about survival

-There is fire under every inch of soil I stand on
+There is fire nesting under every soil I stand on

 But this water will not save me